mrrosoff/Learn-Programming/Python/Chapter3/README.md

 # Chapter 3: Classes and Iterators

-This Chapter is designed to introduce you to nuances of Python.
+This chapter is designed to introduce you to nuances of Python.
 Concepts in this chapter are designed for advanced programmers.

 ## Table of Contents